-Helen Greaves joined the SOICS board in September 2013.
+Helen Greaves, Board of Directors President, joined the SOICS board in September 2013.
 Helen retired in 2011 after 30 years as a member of the Alberta Law Society, which included 20 years in private practice and 10 years as the Assistant Senior Council of Legal Aid Alberta’s Family Law Office at Edmonton.
 As the Assistant Senior Counsel position Helen managed the day-to-day operations of this office that delivered family legal services to Legal Aid clients.
 Additionally the position involved work on a management team for the development of policies and programs for Legal Aid Alberta’s provincial delivery of family law services.

 Prior to and during Helen’s professional work she served on several boards and most notably as the President of the Alberta Basketball Association.
 In the late 1980s she was recognized for her work in Alberta basketball with an Alberta Achievement Award in the service category.
 In addition to her private law practice business Helen jointly owned a successful Edmonton cafe in the mid 1980s to the mid 1990s.
 Helen has an understanding of a range of business practices as well as an understanding of the need to build relationships to be successful.
 Her involvement with marginalized clients provides an understanding of barriers as well as a knowledge that support, education and programs can assist individuals to reach their potential.